DevNeoLee/DataVisualization4/README.md

 - concurrently and give more insight and meaning of the data sets.
 - Use other tools run concurrently with D3.
 - Updating automatically with newly updated data sets from api sources.

+Installation
+Provide step by step series of examples and explanations about how to get a development env running.

+API Reference
+Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
+For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

+Tests
+Describe and show how to run the tests with code examples.

+How to use?
+If people like your project they’ll want to learn how they can use it.
+To do so include step by step guide to use your project.

+Contribute
+Let people know how they can contribute into your project.
+A contributing guideline will be a big plus.

+Credits
+Give proper credits.
+This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.

+## License ##
+MIT © Justin K Lee